Learning Mandarin with Greg

 Loan words can be tricky

 In English, we often “borrow” words from other languages.
 The Chinese call these “loan words”.
 For example, we might talk about a feeling of Déjà vu.
 Now we’ll often write it without the original accents on the “e” and the “a” but we’ll happily just use the French word in conversation.
-Ironically, the French tend to do the opposite.
-They keep inventing words to fill in the gaps in their language.

 2018-12-07